asyncapi/website/pages/blog/february-2021-at-asyncapi.md

 ### TypeScript and NATS

-[Jonas Lagoni](https://github.com/jonaslagoni/) regularly extends and polishes (the TypeScript template for NATS](https://github.com/asyncapi/ts-nats-template).
+[Jonas Lagoni](https://github.com/jonaslagoni/) regularly extends and polishes [the TypeScript template for NATS](https://github.com/asyncapi/ts-nats-template).
 It reached 0.3 release and is the first template that is already using a new AsyncAPI SDK for data types generation.
 Please go and check it out.

 ## AsyncAPI CLI to rule them all